The Best Activities, Attractions, Sights and Tours in New Zealand

 You’ll rarely see water as naturally milky blue as in Hokitika Gorge, except, well, Lake Pukaki, also on the South Island.
 Nevertheless, a short walk brings you to this beautiful river gorge on the West Coast, which you can learn more about in the 23 Best Walks in Hokitika.

 As vivid as the stars in the sky are the glowworms in the caves of Waitomo.
-While caving and underground tubing are fun ways to see these shiny maggots, the classic experience is a walking and boat tour (more info on Viator and Tripadvisor).
-Don’t forget, there is a similar experience on the South Island too, at the Te Anau Glowworm Caves (Viator/Tripadvisor).
+While caving and underground tubing are fun ways to see these shiny maggots, the classic experience is a walking and boat tour with Waitomo Glowworm Caves.
+Don’t forget, there is a similar experience on the South Island too, at the Te Anau Glowworm Caves (more info on Viator and Klook).

 Location: Waitomo, North Island.
 Check out more locations with glowworms in the 7 Best Places to See the Famous Glowworms in New Zealand.